EivindStensrud/ScandiFish/README.md

 The build-up of the database is based on sequence similarity where the new sequences are BLASTed https://blast.ncbi.nlm.nih.gov/Blast.cgi against a reference database, this allows for sequences not annotated belonging to the 12s rRNA gene region to be analyzed.

-Further is the database based on a non-linear pipeline, which saves analysed accession numbers which prevent them from being analyzed multiple times, which allows for faster and less labour intensive updates in the future.
+Further the database is produced on a non-linear pipeline, which saves analysed accession numbers to prevent them from being analyzed multiple times.
+This allows for faster and less labour intensive manual updates in the future.

-The sequences are then checked for quality, length, intraspecific sequence duplicates are removed and sequence placement on a genetree based on FastTree before being approved in the database.
+The sequences are then checked for quality, length, intraspecific duplications, and identified sequences are removed.
+MAFFT aligned sequence are then placed on a genetree based on FastTree before being approved in the database.

 ### Specs
 ScandiFish_12s_v1.0: